 1. The Utility Sweet Spot: DK Series (DK4720 & DK6020)

-- Dead Weight equals Traction: These tractors are built with heavy steel chassis.
+Many “compact” tractors suffer from being too light.
+They lack the tractive effort to put power to the ground.
+The Kioti DK Series solves this.
+We currently have the DK4720SEH and the DK6020HSE Cab models available.
+Here is why these machines stand out:- Dead Weight equals Traction: These tractors are built with heavy steel chassis.
 When you are pushing snow or engaging a box blade, that extra weight keeps the tires planted without needing excessive ballasting.

 - Lift Capacity: The loader lift capacity on the DK series is impressive, often exceeding 2,700 lbs at the pivot pins.
 This is crucial for moving round bales or full pallets of sod tasks where lighter competitors often tip or stall.